For Super Bowl ads this year, crypto is out, booze is in - NewsBreak

 Now, "There's zero representation in that category on the day at all,” he said.

-Evans said most Super Bowl ads sold much earlier than usual, with more than 90% of its Super Bowl ad inventory gone by the end of the summer, as established advertisers jockeyed for prime positions.
-But the remaining spots sold slower.
+Evans said most Super Bowl ads sold much earlier than usual, with more than 90% of the Super Bowl ad inventory gone by the end of the summer, as established advertisers jockeyed for prime positions.
+But the remaining spots sold more slowly.
 Partly that was due to the implosion of the crypto space, as well as general advertiser concerns about the global economy, Evans said.

 Comments / 0